NDCLab/pepper-pipeline/base_eeg_docker_files/README.md

 * Volumes can be more safely shared among multiple containers.

 Volumes are often a better choice than persisting data in a container’s writable layer, because a volume does not increase the size of the containers using it, and the volume’s contents exist outside the lifecycle of a given container.

+As a default, you should use volume mounts instead of bind mounts.

 ## How to Use Docker?